 The CGC is an emerging future possible idea of supplementary evolution of the MSS networks whereas terrestrial base stations would be installed in order to improve the coverage of MSS signals, e.g. within conditions of dense urban environments where very low sky observation angles severely hamper reliable reception of MSS satellite signals (so called “city canyon” scenario).
 A detailed description of intended operation of CGC as a part of Globalstar system may be found in ECC Report 165 [ ].

-For systems to be considered in the studies related to the introduction of CGC associated with non GSO MSS systems in the bands 1,6 and 2,5 GHz, it was decided to limit the studies to the GLOBALSTAR case in the band 2483,5 – 2500 MHz and IRIDIUM and GLOBALSTAR in the band 1610 – 1626,5 MHz, for which parameters were received by CEPT.
+For systems to be considered in the studies related to the introduction of CGC associated with non GSO MSS systems in the bands 1.6 and 2.5 GHz, it was decided to limit the studies to the GLOBALSTAR case in the band 2483.5 – 2500 MHz and IRIDIUM and GLOBALSTAR in the band 1610 – 1626.5 MHz, for which parameters were received by CEPT.

 An important feature of CGC to be considered in this study is that CGC would be operated in a portion of the same frequency bands as their satellite-based mother-systems.
-In other words, the CGC for Globalstar system deployed in frequency band 2483,5 – 2500 MHz would also operate in the same band but just on a sub-set of available radio channels.
+In other words, the CGC for Globalstar system deployed in the frequency band 2483.5 – 2500 MHz would also operate in the same band but just on a sub-set of available radio channels.
 Therefore when analysing CGC as part of co-existence analysis with MBANS applications, we still need to consider the same MSS MES device as victim receiver, but now we need to consider CGC BS (Base Station) emissions as potential interferer to the MBANS receiver.
 Previous studies [ECC Report 149] have selected CGC BS transmitters as the largest source of interference.
 The required parameters of CGC BS emissions are taken from ECC Report 165 [ ].
 It should be also noted that, when used with CGC, the MES will have better link budget and could be therefore operated indoors.

 Healthcare facility MBANSs